min2ha/ukwa-site/content/target/44514/index.en.md

   "subject": "EU Referendum"
 }

-# British Youth Council: 1.5 million young people blocked from voting in the EU Referendum

 article on the voting rights of young people under 18 and how it was significant in the EU Referendum